 Greetings Fellow CPCC club members and guests.

-We are now in out twelveth week of lock down and we are still trying to find ways of getting back out on the water to paddle.
+We are now in out fourteenth week of lock down and we are still trying to find ways of getting back out on the water to paddle.

-As you already know we have been experimenting with coach and a club member paddles.
+This is more to let you know we are still experimenting with coach and a couple club member’s paddles.
 These have thrown up various issues, but we are coming to terms with how to we can over come them and still operate.
+We are now able to take a few more club members out than the previous restrictions allowed.
+It is progress and we try to remain positive.

 We cannot accept Guests at this time – sorry we really would like to, but the limitations caused by the virus means we simply cannot at this time.